opencv/opencv/modules/core/doc/basic_structures.rst

         ///////// assignment operations ///////////

-        // this is O(1) operation; no data is copied SparseMat& operator = (const SparseMat& m);
+        // this is an O(1) operation; no data is copied SparseMat& operator = (const SparseMat& m);
         // (equivalent to the corresponding constructor with try1d=false) SparseMat& operator = (const Mat& m);

-        // creates full copy of the matrix
+        // creates a full copy of the matrix
         SparseMat clone() const;

         // copy all the data to the destination matrix.
         // the destination will be reallocated if needed. void copyTo( SparseMat& m ) const;
         // converts 1D or 2D sparse matrix to dense 2D matrix.
-        // If the sparse matrix is 1D, then the result will
+        // If the sparse matrix is 1D, the result will
         // be a single-column matrix.
         void copyTo( Mat& m ) const;
         // converts arbitrary sparse matrix to dense matrix.